-2. Right-click your published page, and then click Add to Portal.
+3. Right-click your published portal page, and then click Add to Portal.

-The confirmation message appears indicating that the page is added to the portal.
+The confirmation message appears, indicating that the portal page is added to the portal.

-3. Click OK to close the confirmation message.
+4. Click OK to close the confirmation message.

-The BUE portal refreshes, the new page appears in the new tab.
+The portal refreshes, the new page appears in the new tab.

-Note: The domain pages added to the BUE portal behave as base pages.
-Base pages are locked by default at design time to prevent users from making run-time changes.
+Note: The domain portal pages added to the Business User Edition portal behave as base portal pages.
+Base portal pages are locked, by default, at design time to prevent users from making run-time changes.

-Procedure: How to Add Content to the BUE Portal at Run Time
+Procedure: How to Add Content to the Business User Edition Portal at Run Time